canonical/ubuntu-pro-client/dev-docs/howtoguides/how_to_release_a_new_version_of_ua.md

     b.
 With the package in proposed, perform the steps from `I.3` above but use a `~stableppaX` suffix instead of `~rcX` in the version name, and upload to `ppa:ua-client/stable` instead of staging.

     c.
 Perform the [Ubuntu-advantage-client SRU verification steps](https://wiki.ubuntu.com/UbuntuAdvantageToolsUpdates).
 This typically involves running all behave targets with `UACLIENT_BEHAVE_ENABLE_PROPOSED=1 UACLIENT_BEHAVE_CHECK_VERSION=<this-version>` and saving the output.
-      * There may also be one-time test scripts added in the `sru/` directory for this release
+      * There may also be one-time test scripts added in the `sru/` directory for this release.

     d.
 After all tests have passed, tarball all of the output files and upload them to the SRU bug with a message that looks like this:
     ```